paopaololo/Safeguard-Category-Prediction-for-HAZOP-records/README.md

 ![image](https://user-images.githubusercontent.com/107201347/212571751-4c33b8b9-e340-4a0a-9146-df5fabc7b13a.png)
 *The hardware structure of a SIF.
 Copyright © exida.com*

-- **Mechanical Integrity** are usually referring physical containments.
+- **Mechanical Integrity** is usually referring physical containments.
 An example would be the dike around a process vessel.

 # Safeguard Categories
 ![image](https://user-images.githubusercontent.com/107201347/212577687-32ddbe65-ee6e-4bb0-bc2b-f82f48854b37.png)

+*Initial phase of the IEC 61508 Lifecycle.
+Copyright © exida.com*

-Risk Analysis workshops like HAZOP marks the beginning of the lifecycle in the IEC 61508.
+Risk Analysis workshops like HAZOP mark the beginning of the lifecycle in the IEC 61508.
 Its outputs provide valuable information for the design of various systems, i.e. SIS, BPCS, physical layouts, and Alarm systems.
 Therefore, by identifying the categories of the safeguards, we can direct the right information to the corresponding departments for detailed designs.

 Usually, HAZOP recording software does not have the field to capture the safeguard category, which instills obstacles for the autonomous process that channels the information to the right department for in-depth designs.
-I am using the Naive Bayes Classifier to predict the safeguard categories based on the safeguard description in the HAZOP records.
+I am using the Naive Bayes Classifier to predict the safeguard categories, which is based on the safeguard description in the HAZOP records.

 # Naive Bayes Classifier
 The Naive Bayes Classifier is a probabilistic classifier based on the Bayes Theorem: